 What Do Architects Do?

-Architects design and build structures for others to live in, work, eat, shop and worship.
+Architects design and build structures for others to live, work, eat, shop and worship in.
 These structures can include homes, schools, office buildings, rooms and complexes that are for indoor, outdoor, public or private use.
 In addition to being in charge of the overall aesthetics, architects must also make sure these structures are safe, functional and economical.
 Additionally, architects are often involved in every phase of construction projects, from initial planning to project completion.

 Architects use computer-aided design and drafting (CADD) tools and software, as well as building information modeling (BIM), to create construction drawings.
 They must be sure that these drawings follow ordinances such as zoning laws, building codes and fire regulations.
 Architects must also make sure these structures are handicapped-accessible.